 On his return to France, Charles Brunier settled in Domont, where he lived peacefully among neighbors who knew nothing of his past.
 During his free time, the former Convict 47355 built model ships, which he still keeps safe in his room at the nursing home.
 In spite of his 104 years, Charles still has a bright eye and can express himself, "but only when he feels like it," says the nursing-home staff.
 Yesterday, he did not feel much like it.
 He found it "incredible" that the grandson of a convict could be a minister-- he, without a family, who fought for many years in vain to clear his name, "to give an honest name" to the woman he loved.
 But he did not say a word about his own history.

 The story of Henri Charrière, who died in 1973 at the age of 67, has been subject to controversy for a long time.
 In his book Papillon épinglé [Butterfly pinned down] (published in 1970 by Presses de la Cité), Gérard de Villiers, the creator of SAS [a James-Bond-style detective-novel hero], noted anomalies.
 "Not everything is false, but most of the adventures happened to others, not to Papillon, and sometimes years earlier," he said.
 These accusations were confirmed by a former prison guard.
-In a report of 24 pages addressed to the Ministry of Justice in December 1969, he said, "On can affirm that Charrière credited himself with adventures he imagined or which happened to other people."
+In a 24-page report addressed to the Ministry of Justice in December 1969, he said, "On can affirm that Charrière credited himself with adventures he imagined or which happened to other people."
 Coincidence or not, Charles Brunier has many tattoos on his body, among them a butterfly, and his left index finger is atrophied.
 Two distinctive marks of the most famous of convicts.

 --by Eric Delporte and Olivier Sureau